-For each file given, gnu strings prints the
+For each file given, GNU

 printable character sequences that are at least 4 characters long (or

 the number given with the options below) and are followed by an